angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/04-interaction.md

 Containment Priest
 :::

-Although it does not see much play currenty outside of the sideboard of Death and Taxes, :card[Containment Priest] completely disables the Tin Fins combo.
+Although it does not see much play currently outside of the sideboard of Death and Taxes, :card[Containment Priest] completely disables the Tin Fins combo.
 Because of this, we almost always transform into Doomsday in post-board games against Death and Taxes.